zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 You can initialize your service onboarding configuration using different methods of the Plain Java Enabler class `ApiMediationServiceConfigReader`:

-### Automatic initialization of the onboarding configuration by a single method call.
+### Automatic initialization of the onboarding configuration by a single method call

+<font color = "red">The following code block shows ... </font>

 ```
 public ApiMediationServiceConfig initializeAPIMLConfiguration(ServletContext context);